Web-Engineering-KFUPM/web_course_main/syllabus.md

 - Come prepared to class.
 - Always be on time (for class and assignment deadlines).
 - Practice, practice, and practice.
-- Pay attention to Blackboard & This repo.
+- Pay attention to Blackboard & this repo.

 ### Course Outcomes
 After completing this course, you should be able to: